Juno (spacecraft): Launch

-Juno was launched atop the Atlas V at Cape Canaveral Air Force Station (CCAFS), Florida on August 5, 2011, 16:25:00 UTC.
+Juno was launched atop an Atlas V (551 configuration) at Cape Canaveral Air Force Station (CCAFS), Florida on August 5, 2011, 16:25:00 UTC.
 The Atlas V (AV-029) used a Russian-built RD-180 main engine, powered by kerosene and liquid oxygen.
-At ignition it underwent checkout 3.8 seconds prior to the ignition of five strap-on solid rocket boosters (SRBs).
+The main engine ignited and underwent checkout then, 3.8 seconds later, the five strap-on solid rocket boosters (SRBs) ignited.
 Following the SRB burnout, about 93 seconds into the flight, two of the spent boosters fell away from the vehicle, followed 1.5 seconds later by the remaining three.
 When heating levels had dropped below predetermined limits, the payload fairing that protected Juno during launch and transit through the thickest part of the atmosphere separated, about 3 minutes 24 seconds into the flight.
 The Atlas V main engine cut off 4 minutes 26 seconds after liftoff.
 Sixteen seconds later, the Centaur second stage ignited, and it burned for about 6 minutes, putting the satellite into an initial parking orbit.
 The vehicle coasted for about 30 minutes, and then the Centaur was reignited for a second firing of 9 minutes, placing the spacecraft on an Earth escape trajectory in a heliocentric orbit.

 Prior to separation, the Centaur stage used onboard reaction engines to spin Juno up to 1.4 r.p.m.
 About 54 minutes after launch, the spacecraft separated from the Centaur and began to extend its solar panels.
 Following the full deployment and locking of the solar panels, Juno's batteries began to recharge.
 Deployment of the solar panels reduced Juno's spin rate by two-thirds.
 The probe is spun to ensure stability during the voyage and so that all instruments on the probe are able to observe Jupiter.

 The voyage to Jupiter took five years, and included two orbital maneuvers in August and September 2012 and a flyby of the Earth on October 9, 2013.
 When it reached the Jovian system, Juno had traveled approximately 19 au.

-Flyby of the Earth
+Deep space maneuvers and flyby of the Earth

-After traveling for about a year in an elliptical heliocentric orbit, Juno fired its engine twice in 2012 near aphelion (beyond the orbit of Mars) to change its orbit and return to pass by the Earth at a distance of 559 kilometers in October 2013.
-It used Earth's gravity to help slingshot itself toward the Jovian system in a maneuver called a gravity assist.
+After traveling for about a year in an elliptical heliocentric orbit, Juno performed two deep space maneuvers (DSMs), firing its engine twice near aphelion (beyond the orbit of Mars) to change its orbit and return to pass by the Earth at a distance of 559 kilometers in October 2013.
+The combination of the DSMs and the resulting Earth flyby helped Juno slingshot itself toward the Jovian system in a maneuver called a gravity assist.
 The spacecraft received a boost in speed of more than 3.9 km/s, and it was set on a course to Jupiter.
 The flyby was also used as a rehearsal for the Juno science team to test some instruments and practice certain procedures before the arrival at Jupiter.